phantomics/april/README.md

 Passes variables into the April instance that may be used when evaluating the subsequent expressions.
 In the example above, the variables "a" and "b" are set in the code, with values 1 and 2 respectively.
 You can use :in to pass values from Lisp into the April instance.

 Please note that April variables follow a stricter naming convention than Lisp variables.
-When naming the input variables, only alphanumeric characters and dashes may be used.
+When naming the input variables, only alphanumeric characters, underscores and dashes may be used.
 In keeping with APL tradition, the delta/triangle characters ∆ and ⍙ can be used in variable names as well.
 Punctuation marks like ?, >, . and ! must not be used as they have separate meanings in April.

 These characters may be used in April variable names:
 ```